umar-i/cps5001/report.md

 - Working evaluation framework
 - Realistic simulation behavior (including travel-time-based repositioning)

-**All identified bugs have been fixed without introducing regressions.** The code is ready for submission.
+**All identified bugs have been fixed without introducing regressions.** All high, medium, and low priority code smells have been refactored.
+The code is ready for submission.

 ---